 - A handful of flat leaf parsley, leaves only

 1. Bring the steaks to room temperature, then pat dry and rub with a little olive oil, salt and pepper.

 3. Take the steak out of the pan and pop them on a warm plate.
 Loosely cover with foil.
-Set aside to rest.
+Set aside to rest for a few mins.
 Set the pan to one side for later.

 4. While the steaks rest, finely chop the parsley leaves.
 Roughly chop the capers.